 The Activity app, as its name suggests, tracks your physical activity: the more you move around, the more you raise your heart rate, and the less you sit on your bum, the better your progress towards three daily targets.

 If you're finding it hard to hit the Move target, you can always lower the target - it's the only one of the three that is user-customisable.
-When you're in the Activity app (it doesn't matter which ring), do a firm or Force press on the watch screen and you'll see the option to Change Move Goal.
-(You can also pull up a weekly summary from this screen.)
+When you're in the Activity app, do a firm press on the screen and you'll see the option to Change Move Goal.
 This does apply to today's target, so you can always lower the goal in an 'about to miss out on an achievement' emergency.

 But if you desperately want to hit today's target without cheating - sorry, I mean adjusting your goals - there are plenty of ways to burn through those last few calories (and earn the Exercise minutes while you're at it) before you run out of time.
 Above all, don't assume you need to do a full-on workout or even go outside.

-Comparatively static activities can work really efficiently, as long as you've moving around a little and getting tired - I find practising forward-defensives with a child's cricket bat curiously effective (if embarrassing), presumably because it involves steps forward and back and exercises lots of body parts.
+Comparatively static activities can work quite efficiently, as long as you've moving around a little and getting your heart going - I find practising forward-defensives with a child's cricket bat curiously effective (if embarrassing), presumably because it involves steps forward and back and exercises lots of body parts.
 Conversely, doing the baseball mini game on Wii Sports seems far less effective, presumably because my feet hardly move.
 Jogging on the spot, provided it's fairly vigorous jogging on the spot, is currently my go-to method of topping up unburned calories at the end of the day.